EdgeApp/edge-login-ui/packages/edge-login-ui-web/README.md

 # Edge Web Login UI

-This repo implements an iframe wrapper around `edge-login-ui-react`.
-It provides a simple, framework-agnostic way to do login and account management with just a small handful of Javascript API calls.
+This library provides a simple, framework-agnostic way to do login and account management with just a small handful of Javascript API calls.

 ## Basic usage for web